pixiebrix/pixiebrix-extension/README.md

 [PixieBrix](https://www.pixiebrix.com/) is a platform for safely extending websites and SaaS applications with low/no-code.

 ## Key Concepts

+### Domain Entities

 * **Extension Points:** points where users can attach functionality.
 Current support: information panels, menu items/buttons.
-* **Blocks:** blocks are functions that you can write together and attach to an extension point
+* **Blocks:** blocks are functions that you can write together and attach to an extension point.
+You can also create composite blocks by combining them into a single unit.
     * **Readers:** read information from a document.
 Current Support: HTML via JQuery, EmberJS, React, window variables.
 Each Extension Point has a default reader it provides.
     * **Effects:** take an input and perform a side effect.
 Examples: append a row to spreadsheet,